With the creative characters and silly stories, Dr. Seuss books are popular with beginning readers.

 Thing 1 & Thing 2 pencils — These cute pencils are fun to craft and may even inspire your child to write their own creative stories.

 STEM Activity for Horton Hatches the Egg — A classic STEM challenge pairs perfectly with the book for a fun Dr. Seuss activity for older students and young ones as well.

-If I Ran the Zoo activity — This activity will encourage kids to stretch their imaginations as well as work on rhyming skills.
+If I Ran the Zoo activity — Dr. Seuss is the master of creating new words and encouraging readers to really stretch their imagination.
+This activity will encourage kids to stretch their imaginations as well as work on rhyming skills.

 Host Your Own Wacky Wednesday — No matter what age they are, kids love having a zany day inspired by Dr. Seuss’s Wacky Wednesday.

 Oh, the Thinks You Can Think printable activity — This is an activity with cute rhyming questions that your child can answer on their own, or you can interview them yourself.
 I love the idea of doing it each year to watch their answers change as they get older.